mridulmalani2/wandernest2/docs/nextauth-production-setup.md

 **Note:** No code change needed - this is handled automatically when you set `NEXTAUTH_URL` in your Vercel environment variables.

+**Preview deployments:** If you test on a Vercel preview URL, add that preview domain to your Google OAuth **Authorized redirect URIs** (e.g., `https://<preview-id>.vercel.app/api/auth/callback/google`).
+Google rejects requests when the callback domain is not whitelisted, which triggers the `redirect_uri_mismatch` error shown during sign-in.

 ### 2. Secure Cookie Configuration

 ```typescript